-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine foot care \checkmark Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
-Home-delivered meals \checkmark Orthopedic shoes \checkmark If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
-Supportive devices for the feet \checkmark Orthopedic or therapeutic shoes for people with diabetic foot disease.
-Radial keratotomy, LASIK surgery, and other low vision aids. \checkmark Reversal of sterilization procedures and or non- prescription contraceptive supplies. ✓ Acupuncture \checkmark Naturopath services (uses natural or alternative treatments). \checkmark
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Orthopedic shoes \checkmark If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
+Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. \checkmark Private room in a hospital.
+1 Covered only when medically necessary.
+Radial keratotomy, LASIK surgery, and other low vision aids. \checkmark Reversal of sterilization procedures and or non-prescription contraceptive supplies. \checkmark Routine chiropractic care \checkmark Manual manipulation of the spine to correct a subluxation is covered.